djh1997/radar-work-experience/logicgates.md

 ### Or

-The OR gate is a digital logic gate that implements logical disjunction.
+The or gate is a digital logic gate that implements logical disjunction.
 It outputs a 1 if any inputs are 1, or outputs a 0 only if all inputs are 0.

 ![or gate](logic/or.svg "or gate")